tanyonghe/WITS-Robot/docs/PROJECT.md

 We hope to encourage children suffering from cerebral palsy to move around and exercise more in order to prevent muscular atrophy and strengthen their muscles instead, therefore mitigating the effects of their cerebral palsy condition.

 ## Our Solution
-We aim to deliver the best interactive robot companion for children suffering from cerebral palsy to be more independent in fighting against their own conditions through interactive and fun ways.
+We aim to deliver the best interactive companion that empowers children suffering from cerebral palsy to be more independent in fighting against their own conditions through fun and interactive ways.

 ### Features
 1. Gamification